-Spread the baked surface with diplomat cream roughly 1cm in thickness and then working with the baking paper, roll as tight as possible without pushing too hard.
+Spread the baked surface with diplomat cream roughly 1cm in thickness, and layer on the raspberry compote.
+Working with the baking paper, roll as tight as possible without pushing too hard.

 Then transfer to a sheet of cling film and cover tightly and roll like a sausage, wrap and keep tight.

 Place back in the fridge to firm up for at least 2 hours before cutting.